rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 See below for more configuration options.

+**Sudo Password Authentication**

+The SSH Provider also includes support for a secondary Sudo Password Authentication.
+This simulates a user writing a password to the terminal into a password prompt when invoking a "sudo" command that requires password authentication.

 ##### Configuring SCP File Copier

 In addition to the general SSH configuration mentioned for in this section, some additional configuration can be done for SCP.